NyantasticUwU/Tea/README.md

 # Some snippets will return with new variables, prefixed with fs (from snippet)
 call snippet stdPrint

+# Remove a variable from memory
+delete string tsPrint

 # Exit with code 0 (arg count - arg count)
 # The emplace keyword is used to emplace variables
 # argc is a predefined variable that stands for arg count